 Good to know in terms of safety, prices and border crossing:

-- Uganda: Due to an Ebola outbreak, there are currently certain regions in Uganda that you are not allowed to travel in or out of (lockdown).
-Please check the travel advice from your country’s Ministry of Foreign Affairs.
+- Uganda: Please check the travel advice from your country’s Ministry of Foreign Affairs.
 If you are living in The Netherlands, please see the travel advice for Uganda here.

 - Rwanda: Rwanda is managed with a fairly tight hand, with the result that the travel advice for Rwanda, at least from The Netherlands Foreign Affairs, has been positive for some time now.
-The Ebola outbreak in Uganda can make border crossing to/from Rwanda more difficult, in the form of health checks and possibly mandatory quarantine.
 A gorilla tracking in Rwanda is >2x as expensive (USD 1500 p.p.) as in Uganda.

 - Congo (DRC): Gorilla tracking in DCR is the cheapest of the three countries.
 A permit there currently costs USD 400-450 p.p.
 However, the area in the DRC where mountain gorillas occur has been unsettled for years.
 There is currently, at least from The Netherlands Ministry of Foreign Affairs, a negative travel advice for DCR (red).
 Rebels are active in the east and many residents have fled to Uganda.
 DRC accuses Rwanda of supporting rebels in eastern Congo.